niebl/openeo.org/documentation/1.0/qgis/index.md

 Navigate inside the repository directory `cd openeo-qgis-plugin` and compress the plugin directory `openeo_plugin` as a `.zip` file
 Use the steps outlined in 2. to install the plugin as a zip file.

+This tutorial shows the capabilities of version 2.0-beta-2.
+Make sure you have installed at least that version.

 After a successful installation and activation of the plugin, an openEO entry will be visible in the QGIS browser:

 ![QGIS Plugin Icon within the QGIS browser](./images/qgis_browser.png)